rauar/BBB-Waveshare-Overlay/README.md

 The necessary pins on the display's header have been determined based on the Raspberry Pi pin layout (the display is actually sold as a display for the Raspberry Pi).
 Not all pins on the header have to be connected.

-On the BeagleBone Black I used the P9 header exclusively (SPI1 and 3 GPIO pins).
-Do not use SPI0 on the BBB as SPI0 can only select one slave - the display however has to SPI slaves (display controller and touch controller).
-SPI1 works.
+On the BeagleBone Black I used the P9 header exclusively (SPI1 and 3 GPIO pins). _Do not use SPI0_ for driving the display on the BBB if you want to have touch support as well.
+The SPI0 CS1 pin of the CPU is not available on the pin header and therefore the BBB can only select one single slave on SPI0.
+The display however has two SPI slaves (display controller and touch controller).
+Therefore SPI1 is required for display and touch support.

 The display does not run on 3.3V only.
 I used 5V from the BBB - only then the backlight is turning on.
 3.3V is not required.